tan-yong-sheng/scraping_quickstart/10. deployment/README.md

 Further Reference:

+1. Deploy a Docker built Lambda function with AWS CDK https://dev.to/wesleycheek/deploy-a-docker-built-lambda-function-with-aws-cdk-fio

+2. How to Deploy a Python Lambda Using AWS CDK? https://dev.to/wesleycheek/deploy-a-docker-built-lambda-function-with-aws-cdk-fio

 1. Selenium Web Scraping Project From Scratch using Replit and AWS Lambda https://www.youtube.com/watch?v=FcW-AXsirBE

 1. Learn How to Develop Web Scrappers and scrape things at Massive Scale Using Lambdas Lab 18 with code with Selenium: https://www.youtube.com/watch?v=VoAKT00yZZk